-While reflective single-ply roof membranes and high-thermal roof insulations seem to have captured current interest in low slope roofing, they are just two of many items to be considered in a roofing system.
+While reflective single-ply roof membranes and high-thermal roof insulations seem to have captured current interest in low slope roofing, they are just two of many items to be considered by facility managers in a roofing system.

 Not only that, but roughly two-thirds of all low-slope roofing activity involves replacement or renovation.
 In these cases, there may be no designer of record, and critical information about the structure and roof may have been lost over time.

 Since the foundation of any roof system is the roof deck, this column will focus on several of the roof deck systems that a building manager might encounter when contemplating roof work.

 In addition to resisting gravity loads and lateral loading from wind and seismic forces, a building’s structural deck must satisfy these other design requirements: